saraozn/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-* If you encounter an error, ensure that you have typed the command accurately with all the parameters present. (refer to the example commands above)<br>
+* If you encounter an error, ensure that you have typed the command accurately with **all** the compulsory [parameters](#glossary) present. (refer to the example commands above)<br>

-* The characteristics field is optional.
+* The characteristics are optional.
 If it is not set, the characteristics field will be empty.
 </div>

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>

-* To ensure that your database remains neat, PropertyMatch will warn you when you try to add duplicate customers that have the same phone number.
-* To ensure that your database remains neat, PropertyMatch will warn you when you try to add duplicate customers with the same **phone number**.
+* To ensure that your customer list remains neat, PropertyMatch will warn you when you try to add duplicate customers with the same **phone number**.
-* Only the phone number is used to differentiate between customers. i.e. Other fields can be duplicated for different customers.
+* Only the phone number is used to differentiate between customers. i.e. Other parameters can be duplicated for different customers.

 </div>